Superrehtard/old_diaspora_wiki/Security-Architecture-Proposal.md

 An alternative to the web client for advanced users.
 It is an example of a Local Client.
 Communicates to the user's seed via the Client API.
 Allows for more secure communication.

 ### Seed
-A server that handles data federation.
+A user's Diaspora account.
 Data is pushed to it from clients (such as the web client) via the Client API.
 It stores/retrieves data in/from the Pod's database.
 Seeds communicate with other seeds via the Seed API to notify of and exchange data.

 ## Security Model
 Security is defined at 3 different levels.
 None, Low, and High.